The Beach Boys are amongst many iconic music stars who have all been in the news for the same reason recently:

 When songs are owned by their creators, they are treated like their ‘babies’ - they are precious works of art and the writers can understandably be very picky about how, if at all, they are used by others.

-In some of the 600+ deals we have with music industry record labels and publishers, certain artists and writers are listed as ‘restricted,’ meaning that as much as we and you want to use their work in sports and fitness routines, they won’t let us.
+In some of the 1000+ deals we have with music industry record labels and publishers, certain artists and writers can be listed as ‘restricted,’ meaning that as much as we and you want to use their work in sports and fitness routines, they won’t let us.
 And it is their right to decide that.

-But, with people who need to make money quickly now owning the songs, these restrictions will likely be lifted.
-We expect that sports mixes, marching band and fitness will increasingly get access to some of the currently restricted writers.
+But, with people who need to make money quickly now owning their songs, these restrictions will likely be lifted.
+We expect that sports mixes, ensembles and fitness will increasingly get access to these newly-sold catalogs.

 Ultimately, these big-money deals you are seeing in the news could end up being very good news for you and your music mix!